zhangjunfeng1234/ST-MLP/README.md

 ## Network Structure

 ![method](https://github.com/zhangjunfeng1234/ST-MLP/blob/master/method.jpg)
+An overview of the frameworks.
+A: TempEncoder/ST-Decoder module.
+The TempEncoder incorporates high-dimensional temporal information into the node features, whereas the ST-Decoder is responsible for the reverse.
+B: Spatiotemporal Mixer module, which is used to let nodes have spatiotemporal information.

 In the code above, we've used D2STGNN(https://github.com/zezhishao/D2STGNN) as the teacher model.
 However, you're free to modify the teacher model as per your requirements.